 There are more complex area control games out there.
 But Big Easy Busking has taken some solid mechanics from that genre – and added a few twists of its own – and created a game that overachieves.
 You’ll be surprised at the depth of the experience you’ve had from such a humble box.
 I mean, as humble as a box this colorful can be.

-The Kickstarter for Big Easy Busking launches on February 11th.
-Head on over and your reserve your copy today!
+The Kickstarter for Big Easy Busking is being funded through June 6, 2019.
+Head on over and reserve your copy today!

 Weird Giraffe Games provided us with a prototype copy of Big Easy Busking ahead of the Kickstarter campaign.
 This in no way influenced our opinion of the game.
 Previews are a glimpse into an upcoming game with the pros and cons that we experienced prior to production of the game.